webis-de/lightning-ir/docs/concepts/model.rst

-Bi-encoder models compute a relevance score by embedding the query and document separately and measuring the similarity between the two embeddings.
+Bi-encoder models compute a relevance score by embedding the query and document separately and compute the similarity between the two embeddings.
 A cross-encoder receives both the query and document as input and computes a relevance score based on the joint contextualized embedding.
 See the :ref:`bi-encoder` and :ref:`cross-encoder` sections for more details.

 The easiest way to use a :py:class:`~lightning_ir.base.model.LightningIRModel` is through it's corresponding :py:class:`~lightning_ir.base.module.LightningIRModule`.
 The module combines a :py:class:`~lightning_ir.base.model.LightningIRModel` and :py:class:`~lightning_ir.base.tokenizer.LightningIRTokenizer` and handles the forward pass of the model.
 The following example illustrates how to use a bi-encoder or a cross-encoder model to score the relevance between a query and a document.
 Note the bi-encoder generates two embedding tensors while the cross-encoder generates a single joint embedding tensor.